NicolasBreval/scripts-manager/README.md

     * **Install libs**: Builds and install all projects inside /libs folder in user's local Maven repository

 ## Git integration
 To make easy for developers programming in this monorepo, an automatic task is added to VSCode workspace to set local repository hooks path.
 With this, when a developer tries to make a commit, first, pre-commit hook checks if the changes are related to any test and, if commit not pass the tests it no applies.
+Here are listed all the hooks of the project and a short explanation of each one of them:

+### commit-msg
+Checks that the commit message written by developer complies with Angular conventional commit structure, defined in https://www.conventionalcommits.org/en/v1.0.0-beta.4/.
+This hook checks the commit message structure with a regex and, if message is not valid, blocks the commit.

+### pre-commit
+Checks if the commit applies to any project with tests and, if so, run tests.
+If tests fails, blocks the commit.

+## Projects
+As mentioned above, this is a monorepository, so, in the same repository there are multiple interrelated projects.
+In this section all projects are listed and briefly explained:

+### distributed-utils
+Located at libs/distributed-utils.
+Is a Maven project which defines a Java library with some utils to create a cluster node, this is, a server that is part of a group of servers and have the ability of communicate with them and working together.
+The most important part of this project is the consensus algorithm, because is the logic used to select the leader in a cluster and this is ready to make it asyncrhonously and without the need to know all nodes beforehand.

+### script-runner
+Located at libs/script-runner.
+Is a Maven project which defines a piece of software with the ability to run scripts of several languages.
+All scripts are processed in a separate process, using the corresponding interpreter, so this project has the requirement of have installed the required interpreter for its correct operation.